microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-winget-rest-source-azure.md

 4. Retrieve published Package Manifests from the Windows Package Manager REST source.
 5. Remove published Package Manifests from the Windows Package Manager REST source.

+### PowerShell pre-Requisites

+Before getting started with the Windows Package Manager REST source with PowerShell, here are a few recommended steps you should complete before using the PowerShell module to ensure you can successfully stand up a new Windows Package Manager REST source in Azure.

+1. Open PowerShell as an Administrator
+2. Set the PowerShell execution policies
+     ```Powershell
+    PS C:\> Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
+    ```
+4. Install the Azure Az module
+    ```Powershell
+    PS C:\> install-module az -AllowClobber
+    ```
+5. Connect to Azure with an authenticated account
+    ```Powershell
+    PS C:\> Connect-AzAccount
+    ```
+6. Select the required subscription using Set-AzContext
+    ```Powershell
+    PS C:\> Set-AzContext -Subscription [Paste the Azure Subscription here]
+    ```

 ### Download and install the PowerShell module

 The following steps must be performed before the PowerShell cmdlets are available for use with the Windows Package Manager REST source.